ece362-purdue/proton-labs/lab1-gpio/README.md

 The Proton board is, strictly speaking, not actually the microcontroller - it is a **development board** on which you have an RP2350A microcontroller, which is the black square chip in the center of your Proton board.
 This chip is what holds your microprocessor cores and peripherals.
 The flash memory chip that sits above RP2350 is what receives and holds your program when you click "Flash Project" in VScode.
 When you press the reset button, or provide power to your board, the RP2350 chip reads the program from this flash memory and executes it.
 That code can then be made to interact with the peripherals on the RP2350 chip, and for this lab in particular, configure and control the GPIO pins on the RP2350, which are "broken out" to the physical pins you can see on your board.

-Therefore, when we want to understand the internals of the microcontroller we wish to work with, we want to look up datasheets for "RP2350", not "Pico 2".
+Therefore, when we want to understand the internals of the microcontroller we wish to work with, we want to look up datasheets for "RP2350", not "Proton".

 The datasheet for the RP2350 microcontroller can be found [here](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf).
 You can gain a basic introduction to your RP2350-based Proton by reading [Chapter 1: Introduction](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A15%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C841.89%2Cnull%5D).